Skip to content

 1. Using Frequency for Non-Discrete Behaviors

-Solution: Use partial interval recording instead
+Solution: Use partial interval recording instead, with the ethics caveats from Section 6

 2. Using Percent Correct Without Trials